Facebook pixel From One Lemon to a Career in Horticulture

 “Green is the future,” Pence said.

-Exploring What Students Can Do with a Horticulture Degree
+What Can You Do With a Horticulture Degree?

-“Our curriculum will give you an edge over others,” he said.
+“Our curriculum will give you an edge over others,” Pence said.
 “We will prepare you for employment no matter which sector you choose.”

 “Being a student worker, as well as taking classes like landscape maintenance, have been great opportunities for real-world experience with tools and techniques used in the horticulture field,” Bruns said.